brunocbr/zettel-composer/README.md

 ### Parallel texts ###

-Bilingual handouts can be created by inserting "left" and "right" parallel texts:
+Bilingual passages may be inserted by designating "left" and "right" texts:

 ```
 > [[1235]] :: [[1236]]
 ```

-The "left" text will be printed first, followed by the "right" text (unless this behaviour is modified by `-G`).
+In normal mode, the "left" text will be printed first, followed by the "right" text (unless this behaviour is modified by `-G`).

-In handout mode with `-P`, parallel texts are rendered in `LaTeX` (via `pandoc`), requiring a `\ParallelTexts` macro that you should define in your pandoc template (making use of `reledpar` or other package).
+With option `-P`, parallel texts are rendered in `LaTeX` (via `pandoc`), the output requiring a `\ParallelTexts` macro that you should define in your pandoc template (making use of `reledpar` or other package).

 ```latex
 \ParallelTexts{%